AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/web-page-activity-report/web-pages-viewed-web-page-activity-report.md

    >**Related Articles**
    >
    >
-   >Create a&nbsp; [Company Web Activity report](../../../../../product-docs/reporting/basic-reporting/report-types/company-web-activity-report.md) to see which companies are visiting your site.
+   >Create a  [Company Web Activity report](../../../../../product-docs/reporting/basic-reporting/report-types/company-web-activity-report.md) to see which companies are visiting your site.

    >[!NOTE]
    >
    >**Deep Dive**
    >
    >
    >Do more with reports!
-See the&nbsp; [Basic Reporting](http://docs.marketo.com/display/docs/basic+reporting) deep dive.&nbsp;
+See the  [Basic Reporting](http://docs.marketo.com/display/docs/basic+reporting) deep dive.